MicrosoftDocs/azure-devops-docs/docs/_shared/keyboard-shortcuts/wiki-shortcuts.md

 You can use the following keyboard shortcuts when [managing or editing Wiki pages](/azure/devops/project/wiki/add-edit-wiki).
 To view the valid shortcuts, enter **Shift+?** from the **Wiki** hub or when editing a wiki page.

 > [!NOTE]
-> **Feature availability**: The following shortcuts are available from the web portal for VSTS and TFS 2018.2 and later versions.
+> **Feature availability**: The following shortcuts are available from the web portal for Azure DevOps Services and TFS 2018.2 and later versions.

 <table width="70%">
 <tbody valign="top">